nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

   they have particular skills in treating people with multiple health issues.
 * *Visit Record* - Details taken down by the doctor during one's visit.
 In this case, Patient Manager can record the patient's symptoms, the diagnosis made by the doctor, and any prescriptions or referrals given.
+* *NRIC/FIN Number* - A unique identification number for all Singaporean citizens, Permanent Residents and Long-term Pass Holders.
+The number begins with a single character (S, T, F or G), followed by 7 numeric digits, and ends with a checksum letter.

 ## Appendix E: Instructions for Manual Testing